codebendercc/seleniumTestsEmbeddedViews/README.md

 - Script used to start the tests (run with `./run.sh`) and can be scheduled as a cron job in order to periodicaly run the tests

 #### ssmtp.conf
-- e-mail configuration file needed for sending e-mails through the terminal Below is a sample configuration using gmail as the mailing server for e-mail: test
+- e-mail configuration file needed for sending e-mails through the terminal.
+Below is a sample configuration using gmail as the mailing server for e-mail: test